MitchellTesla/Google-Cpp-Style-Guide/README.md

 # Google-C-Style-Guide 2021
-a comprehensive Google C++ Style Guide written by Justin Mitchell
+a comprehensive Google C++ Style Guide

 Table of Contents